I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 ## 4. Lessons learned

 ### Problems encountered
-- [ ] containerizing windows web applications.
+- [ ] containerizing legacy windows web applications.
 (Maybe this is material for the Blueprint?)
 ### Missing functionalities
 ### General feedback
 - [ ] learning cloud and container technologies.
 (Maybe this is material for the Blueprint?)